ibm-cloud-docs/virtual-servers/vsi_public.md

 | [Memory](/docs/vsi?topic=virtual-servers-memory#memory)  | Best for memory caching and real-time analytics workloads. |
 | [GPU](/docs/vsi?topic=virtual-servers-gpu#gpu)  | Best for high-performance workloads.
 {: caption="Table 1.
 Public virtual server family selections" caption-side="top"}

-Network speeds greater than 10 Gbps are achievable through additional configuration.
-For more information about network performance, see [Configuring virtual server settings for improved network performance](/docs/vsi?topic=virtual-servers-configuring-network-performance).

 Some of these families are also available for {{site.data.keyword.vsi_is_full}}.
 For more information, see [{{site.data.keyword.vsi_is_short}}](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-getting-started#gettingstartedvsigen).
 {:tip}